-Heart transplant patients at risk for serious skin cancersJune 30th, 2011 in Cardiology /
+Heart transplant patients at risk for serious skin cancersJune 30, 2011 in Medicine & Health / Cardiology

 A new study published in the American Journal of Transplantation reveals that there is a significant risk of serious skin cancers, including cutaneous squamous cell carcinoma and melanoma, in heart transplant patients.

 When people receive heart transplants, they need immune medications to keep their body from rejecting the transplant.
 The changes to the immune system they experience as a result of the medications can also make them more susceptible to developing cancers.

 Led by Murad Alam, MD, MSCI, of Northwestern University, researchers studied 10 years of patient information regarding 6271 heart transplants at 32 U.S. transplant centers.